peterhinch/micropython-micro-gui/README.md

  1. `Next` Move to the next widget.
  2. `Select` Operate the currently selected widget.
  3. `Prev` Move to the previous widget.
- 4. `Increase` Move within the widget.
+ 4. `Increase` Move within the widget (i.e. adjust its value).
  5. `Decrease` Move within the widget.

-Many widgets such as `Pushbutton` or `Checkbox` objects require only the `Select` button to operate: it is possible to design an interface using only the first two buttons.
+Many widgets such as `Pushbutton` or `Checkbox` objects require only the `Select` button to operate: it is possible to design an interface with a subset of `micro-gui` widgets which requires only the first two buttons.

-Widgets such as `Listbox` objects, dropdown lists (`Dropdown`), and those for floating point data entry require the `Increase` and `Decrease` buttons to move within the widget or to adjust the linear value.
+Widgets such as `Listbox` objects, dropdown lists (`Dropdown`), and those for floating point data entry require the `Increase` and `Decrease` buttons to select a data item or to adjust the linear value.

 A `LinearIO` is a `Widget` that responds to the `increase` and `decrease` buttons by running an `asyncio` task.
 These typically output floating point